ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 A Blazor Server SPA is configured a little differently.
 We don't need a `Program.cs` with a single entry point.
 We configure the startup page to load any class implementing `IComponent`, so our entry point can come from anywhere.
 For code and route management define a Razor Library project per SPA: keep everything compartmentalized.

-We've aleady seen the configuration of the `Startup.cs` in the first section, so we don't need to cover it here.
-There's one Blazor hub for all the SPAs, so the services required by all the SPAs are defined together.  it's easy to overexcited about this: won't it be huge?
-That all depends on what your services are and their scope.
-They're only loaded as needed.

-You need to configure an *endpoint* for each Server SPA.
+We've already seen the configuration of the main site's `Startup.cs`, I included the Blazor bit in the discussion above.
+It:
+1. Adds the specific Blazor Services by calling `services.AddServerSideBlazor()` in `ConfigureServices`.
+2. Adds the Blazor Hub Middleware by calling `endpoints.MapBlazorHub()` in `Configure`.

+The key bot to understand here is there's one Blazor hub for all the SPAs.
+Load all the services for each SPA in `ConfigureServices`.
+This does place some restrictions and controls on what you can and can't run together, but for most instances this won't be an issue.
+Remember Services are only loaded as needed, and cleaned up as they are disposed.
+Make sure you get the scope of your service right.

+Each Server SPA has an *endpoint*.
+You don't need to configure these with `MapWhen` as they all use the same middleware train.Thet're all defined in the default `UseEndpoints`.
 You've seen these already in `Startup.cs`.

-The client side of the SPA is again defined as a single page.
-Unlike the WASM page, which is just static Html, the Server page is a razor page.
-You can see the `Component` entry point for the application.
-What Razor does with the page depends on the `rendermode`.
+The client side of the Server SPA is again defined as a single page.
+Unlike the WASM page, which is static Html wrapped in a Razor page, the Server SPA page is a razor page.
+It has a `Component` entry point that is read by the TagHelper and processed by the server.
+What Razor does with the page is dictated by `rendermode`.

 ```html
 @page "/spagrey"